-Californian artist Virginia Broersma calls for artists to leverage 21st century advancements in technology – as well as the newly created FARE contract – to achieve certain rights following the resale of their works.
+Art & Counsel spoke with Californian artist Virginia Broersma on how artists can leverage 21st century advancements in technology – as well as the newly created FARE contract – to achieve certain rights following the resale of their works.

-The romanticized notion of the starving artist who only is concerned with making their work, and doesn’t worry their ethereal head about contracts or invoices, has placed artists in an unfortunate position that perseveres even now into 2021.
+The romantic notion of the starving artist who only is concerned with making their work, and doesn’t worry about contracts or invoices, has placed artists in an unfortunate position that perseveres even now into 2021.

-I left art school with a vague notion that if my work was good enough, the rest would fall into place.
-15 years later into my professional career, I would come to realize that I also left without knowledge of how to run a business, sell works, write a budget, market works or recognize the legal and ethical implications of a contract, much less draft one.
+Virginia recounts completing art school with a vague notion that if her work was good enough, the rest would fall into place.
+Fifteen years into her professional career however, she came realize that she also left without knowledge of how to run a business, sell her work, write a budget, market her work or recognize the legal and ethical implications of a contract, much less draft one.

-This reality has seen a surge in artists pursuing a professional career over the last decade, alongside the government’s failure to match this growth in terms of financing, patrons and opportunities for sustainable livelihoods as a working artist.
-Consider the inadequacy of national funding : the reported annual budget for the National Endowment for the Arts this year is $167.5M, which pales in comparison to New York’s budget on cultural affairs alone and was even threatened with elimination during the Trump Presidency, despite a global health crisis and art market in financial turmoil.
+This reality has seen a surge in artists pursuing a professional career over the last decade, while the government fails to match this growth in terms of financing, patrons and opportunities for sustainable livelihoods as a working artist.
+Consider the inadequacy of national funding : the reported annual budget for the National Endowment for the Arts this year is $167.5M, which pales in comparison to New York’s budget on cultural affairs alone, and was even threatened with elimination during the Trump Presidency, despite a global health crisis and art market in financial turmoil.

-Artists – particularly the unfledged and unwitting – are left to rely on the protective wing of the gallery model for their best chance at income, growth and stability.
+Artists are left to rely on the protective wing of the gallery model for their best chance at income, career growth and stability.
 But at what cost?
-While the gallery acts as a support system, for example purchasing the artists works at auction or handling mundane yet requisite duties like filing tax returns, this is in exchange for a strict monopoly in the artist’s works and control over even simple administrative tasks the artist is incapable of, resulting in their disempowerment.
+While the gallery acts as a support system, handling sales along with collector and institutional relationships, this is in exchange for a strict monopoly in the artist’s works and control over even simple administrative tasks on the artist’s behalf, resulting in their disempowerment.

-In my personal experiences, a lack of written agreement has led to galleries offering discounts for my work that I did not approve and making sales without disclosing who purchased the work and for how much.
+In Virginia’s personal experience, a lack of written agreement has led to galleries offering discounts for her work that she did not approve and making sales without disclosing who purchased the work and for how much.
 Yet, this is nothing compared to artists who watch the prices of their works skyrocket and do not see any profit – all for lack of a contract which entitles the artist to such.

-Cue the sorely contested argument to remedy the starving American artist: writers, composers and actors collect royalties – why not us?
+Cue the tried and failed argument to remedy the American visual artist: “writers, actors, musicians, composers collect royalties – why not us?”

 The U.S. congress have struggled with the idea of this resale royalty right, yo-yo’ing between its consideration – which would amend the Copyright Act – or rejection.
 In California, the Resale Royalty Act which at last granted artists 5% of the increased value of their works upon resale was struck down in a 2018 decision.
 Notably, the Ninth Circuit opined that federal copyright law permits artists to enforce resale royalties by contract.